VA Disability Ratings for Neck Pain Explained

 - 10% – forward flexion of the thoracolumbar spine greater than 60 degrees but not greater than 85 degrees; or, forward flexion of the cervical spine greater than 30 degrees but not greater than 40 degrees; or, combined range of motion of the thoracolumbar spine greater than 120 degrees but not greater than 235 degrees; or, combined range of motion of the cervical spine greater than 170 degrees but not resulting in abnormal gait or abnormal spine contour; or, vertebral body fracture with loss of 50 percent or more of the height”

-Examples of neck pain conditions that are rated using the above formula include the following:
+Examples of conditions that often cause neck pain are rated using the above formula include the following:

 - Cervical strain (Diagnostic Code 5237) – stretched or torn muscle or tendon in the neck